JHWebDeveloper/Able2Deux/README.md

 This repo and is intended for portfolio viewing purposes only.
 For official releases please download from the following repo: https://github.com/JHWebDeveloper/Able2-public-resources

+## [Unreleased][2.1.3] - TBD

+### Added
+- Holding shift allows for fine tuning of Position, Scale and Crop sliders

+### Fixed
+- Bug preventing negative numbers from being typed in the number fields next to the position sliders

 ## [2.1.2] - 9.21.20

 ### Added